 Lion’s Mane Mushroom and Thyroid Disease

-The thyroid is a small, butterfly-shaped gland located in the front of the neck.
-It produces thyroid hormone, which helps regulate the body’s metabolism.
-It helps to convert food into energy, and it also helps to regulate the body’s temperature.
-Thyroid hormone levels can affect a person’s weight, heart rate, and mood.
-The most common thyroid related diseases include:
+The thyroid is a small, butterfly-shaped gland located at the base of the neck.
+It produces hormones that are crucial for regulating the body's metabolism, including processes like converting food into energy and maintaining body temperature.
+Imbalances in thyroid hormone levels can significantly impact overall health, influencing weight, heart rate, mood, and more.
+The most common thyroid-related disorders include:

 - Hashimoto’s thyroiditis